rafaelanchieta/paraphrase-detection/README.md

-# Paraphrase Detection for the Portuguese Languaga
+# Paraphrase Detection for the Portuguese Language

 # Dependencies
 Python 3